The way most companies do their proposal reviews is broken

 There is more than one kind of proposal review

+It takes more than just reading a draft to achieve a quality proposal.
+Here are 15 ways to review a proposal if you are seriously trying to win.
 While you get your best results from carefully thought through criteria-based reviews, sometimes you need to be able to conduct a review on the spot.
 We call this proposal sight reading and it is a way of providing quick feedback when needed.
 But sight reading does not maximize your chances of winning as much as Proposal Quality Validation.
 Sight reading is essentially what most people do now.
 But even that can be improved by introducing simple criteria and learning how to tell if a proposal is well-written.

 In addition to reviewing proposals prior to submission, it can be a good idea to conduct a review of prior proposals, either to set standards in anticipation of starting a new proposal or to set a baseline for all future proposals.
 When we conduct these reviews, we find that companies have habits, and bad habits reduce your win rate.
 In the heat of an active proposal, people know they make trade-offs and compromises but they do the best they can.
 This perpetuates the bad habits.
 You have to systemically change the process, changing the way people approach their proposals from the beginning, in order to break bad habits.